-Our business is currently conducted by our wholly-owned subsidiaries, Artisan ("Artisan"), Food Innovations ("FII"), Food New Media Group, Inc. ("FNM"), Organic Food Brokers ("OFB"), Gourmet Food Service Group, Inc. ("GFG"), Gourmet Foodservice Warehouse, Inc. ("GFW"), Gourmeting, Inc. ("Gourmeting"), The Haley Group, Inc. ("Haley"), Oasis ("Oasis"), 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.), ("Gourmet"); Innovative Gourmet, LLC ("Innovative Gourmet"); and Food Funding, LLC ("Food Funding" and collectively with IVFH and its other subsidiaries, the "Company" or "IVFH").
+Our business is currently conducted by our wholly-owned subsidiaries, Artisan ("Artisan"), Food Innovations ("FII"), Food New Media Group, Inc. ("FNM"), Organic Food Brokers ("OFB"), Gourmet Food Service Group, Inc. ("GFG"), Gourmet Foodservice Warehouse, Inc. ("GFW"), Gourmeting, Inc. ("Gourmeting"), The Haley Group, Inc. ("Haley"), Oasis ("Oasis"), 4 The Gourmet, Inc. (d/b/a For The Gourmet, Inc.), ("Gourmet"); Innovative Gourmet, LLC ("Innovative Gourmet"); and Food Funding" and collectively with IVFH and its other subsidiaries, the "Company" or "IVFH").
 Overall, our focus is on distribution or the enabling of distribution of specialty food products ranging from specialty foodservice products to Consumer Packaged Goods ("CPG") products Since its incorporation, the Company primarily through FII's relationship with the producers, growers, and makers of thousands of unique specialty foodservice products and through its relationship with US Foods, Inc. ("U.S. Foods" or "USF"), has been in the business of providing premium restaurants, within 24 - 72 hours, with the freshest origin-specific perishable, and healthcare products shipped directly from our network of vendors and from our warehouses.
 Our customers include restaurants, hotels, country clubs, national chain accounts, casinos, hospitals and catering houses.
-Gourmet has been in the business of providing specialty food e-commerce consumers, through its own website at www.forthegourmet.com and though www.amazon.com, with unique specialty gourmet food products shipped directly from our network of vendors and from our warehouses within 24 - 72 hours, program offerings to additional customers.
-In our business model, we receive orders from our customers and then work closely with our suppliers and our warehouse facilities to have the orders fulfilled.
-In order to maintain freshness and quality, we carefully select our suppliers based upon, among other factors, their quality, uniqueness, reliability and access to overnight courier service
+Gourmet has been in the business of providing specialty gourmet food products shipped directly from our network of vendors and from our warehouses.
+Our customers include restaurants, hotels, country clubs, national chain accounts, casinos, hospitals and catering houses.
+Gourmet has been in the business of providing specialty gourmet food products shipped directly form our network of vendors and from our warehouses to additional customers.
+In our business model, we receive orders from our customers and then work closely with our suppliers and our warehouse facilities to have the orders foulfilled.
+In order to maintain freshness and quality, we carefully select our suppliers based upon, among other fa